-Mosquitoes can see UV rays, therefore when they’re attempting to find their way about, they naturally look for those lights.
+Mosquitoes can see UV rays; therefore, they naturally look for those lights when attempting to find their way about.

 If you can find a bulb that emits a low quantity of UV light, that is the bulb that will work best against mosquitoes.
 Not because they dislike it, but because they can’t see it well.

 The BlueX A19 Amber Yellow LED Bug Light Bulb is a well-regarded outdoor yellow light.
-It is specifically intended to be impervious to insect senses and does not emit any blue light, which attracts mosquitoes.
+It is intended to be impervious to insect senses and does not emit any blue light, attracting mosquitoes.

 It’s a low-cost experiment, or you can buy some color-changing lightbulbs and use the yellow filter as well.

 In general, these types of bulbs can be found in more recent LEDs.
 These LEDs vary from older LEDs in that they emit less blue light and UV light.
 If you’re not sure what you’re searching for, try LEDs that emit less blue light.
 There are also specific lamps available that will not attract as many pests.

 Of course, none of this implies they won’t locate you; it only means you’ll make their task more difficult without a light to guide them.

 Light has long been thought to be an attractant for mosquitoes.
 However, it merely makes them more lost and unable to find their way about as they normally do.